 Red Ombré Hair Styles

-Red ombré is a fashion forward choice.
-There are so many different reds to choose from that range from being extremely subtle to being pretty bold.
+Red ombré is a fashion-forward choice.
+There are so many different reds to choose from that range from being extremely subtle to be pretty bold.
 Tie this look together with some matching ombre nails.

 Want your hair to look fire with a red ombré?
-Your hair can also look like literal fire by having an ombré with 3 colors; your hair color, orange, and red.
+Your hair can also look like literal fire by having an ombré with 3 colors; hair color, orange, and red.
 Few have attempted this drastic hair change, but when done well, it can look pretty amazing.
-This tri colored ombré looks best with blonde hair because of the natural delineation of light to dark colors.
+This tri-coloured ombré looks best with blonde hair because of the natural delineation of light to dark colors.

-Rose and blush ombré is perhaps the most lush and high end looking when paired with platinum blonde hair.
-If you have brown or black hair, be forewarned that you may have to bleach your hair to get this color ombré.
+Rose and blush ombré is perhaps the lushest and high end looking when paired with platinum blonde hair.
+If you have brown or black hair, be forewarned that you may have to bleach your hair to get this color.
 It will be worth it in the end because your hair will look incredibly classy and trendy.

-Bright cherry red ombré is great for hair of all colors, except red and ginger hair obviously.
+Bright cherry red ombré is great for all colors, except red and ginger hair.
 This is a great color for the spring and summer.
 The only precaution that you have to take is that it might clash with some clothes.
 If you are like me and wear black 95% of the time, then you will be fine.
-This bold ombré will make a statement for sure, the statement “I am a super cool, fun, and fashion-foward person!”
+This bold ombré will make a statement for sure, the statement “I am a super cool, fun, and fashion-forward person!”

 Blue Ombré Hair Styles

 Want to be a mean, green ombré machine?
 Consider getting a clover green ombré to make a fashion statement with your hair.
-This color is extremely compatible with all natural hair colors, giving them each an individual look and flavor.
-Leave your hair looking down-to-earth and really fresh with this rich green ombré.
+This color is extremely compatible with all-natural hair colors, giving them each an individual look and flavor.
+Leave your hair looking down-to-earth and fresh with this rich green.

 A deep aqua or navy ombré can either be very subtle or very distinctive depending on your hair color.
 Both are beautiful.
 Blondes with navy ombrés communicate a chic and sophisticated hairstyle, while brunettes and those with black hair have a subtle elegance to their hair.
 Either way, no matter what color your hair, your hair will look breathtaking.

 Purple ombrés come in a variety of shades that range from pastel lavender to bright magenta.
 All of these shades leave your hair looking lush and trendy.
-To help with your decision making process, here are some of my own personal favorite shades of purple ombré hair!
+To help with your decision-making process, here are some of my favorite shades of purple ombré hair!

 A pastel lavender ombré is a super cute choice.
-When choosing this ombré you are signing your hair up to achieve a luxy, cool look that screams style.
+When choosing this ombré you are signing your hair up to achieve luxury, cool look that screams style.
 Similar to a blush ombré, this will give you a sophisticated edge to all of your outfits.
-Even jeans and a hoodie will look really fabulous when paired with this ombré hair.
+Even jeans and a hoodie will look fabulous when paired with this ombré hair.

 A different color ombré that you could dye your hair is a pretty plum purple.
-Plum ombré looks exquisite with darker hair colors like dark brown of black.
-I personally love this color ombré because it is so different and classy looking without overdoing it.
+Plum ombré looks exquisite with darker hair colors like dark brown or black.
+I love this color ombré because it is so different and classy looking without overdoing it.

 Blonde Ombré Hair Styles

-Honey colored dipped tips has been one of the most popular ombré styles since ombré was a thing.
+Honey-coloured dipped tips have been one of the most popular ombré styles since ombré was a thing.
 Multiple celebrities have had their hair ombréd their hair this way because of how beautifully understated and natural it looks.
-Join the band wagon by asking your hair dresser to replicate this stylish look for you.
+Join the bandwagon by asking your hairdresser to replicate this stylish look for you.